The Clear Edge

 The Executive Summary

-• Who this is for: Founders and operators at $70K–$120K/month whose business depends on a few key team members, now facing a sudden departure with 2 days’ notice, 4+ active client projects attached, and little or no process documentation behind that person’s work.
+• Who this is for: Founders and operators at $70K–$120K/month now facing a sudden key-team departure with 2 days’ notice, 4+ active client projects, and no real documentation behind that person’s work.

-• What you’ll learn: A 48-Hour Emergency Handoff Protocol with Hour 1–12 knowledge transfer and project mapping, Hour 13–24 client protection and immediate coverage, and Hour 25–48 documentation, hiring launch, and crisis rhythm; plus the 14-Day Recovery and Hiring Protocol and prevention architecture (process documentation standards, monthly reviews, cross-training, and dependency mapping).
+• What you’ll learn: A 48-Hour Emergency Handoff Protocol with Hour 1–12 project mapping, Hour 13–24 client protection, and Hour 25–48 documentation and hiring launch, plus the 14-Day Recovery and Hiring Protocol.

-• What changes if you apply it: You move from scrambling through email archives and hoping clients don’t notice, to having every at-risk project listed and prioritized, temporary coverage assigned, high-value clients proactively briefed, daily standups running, a replacement hiring sprint underway, and operations back to normal in 14–30 days instead of months.
+• What changes if you apply it: Instead of scrambling inboxes and hoping clients don’t notice, you get every at-risk project listed, coverage assigned, top clients briefed, and delivery stabilized inside 14–30 days.

-• Time to implement: Plan 48 hours for full emergency handoff and stabilization, 14 days to run the intensive hiring sprint and secure a replacement, and 90 days to install prevention systems (documentation, cross-training, dependency audits) that make the next unexpected departure a manageable event instead of a Level 10 crisis.
+• Time to implement: Block 48 hours to run the emergency handoff, 14 days for the hiring sprint and replacement, and 90 days to build documentation, cross-training, and dependency audits so the next departure stays below Level 10.

 Written by Nour Boustani for $70K–$120K/month operators who want to turn a sudden key-team departure into a controlled 48-hour transition instead of a multi-month client and revenue crisis.

-When a key team member walks mid-project, your real risk isn’t the resignation — it’s what clients feel over the next two days.
-Use this 48-hour scan to see exactly where delivery is exposed and what to stabilize first.
+When a key team member walks mid-project, your real risk isn’t the resignation — it’s what clients feel over the next 2 days.

 Level 8–10 (Critical):